reactsydney/talks/README.md

 Once you've got a talk idea, open a new "Issue" by [clicking here](https://github.com/reactsydney/talks/issues/new?body=**Talk%20Date**%0A%0A%0A**Talk%20Title**%0A%0A%0A**Length**%0A%0A%0A**Twitter-sized%20Overview%20(140%20characters)**%0A%0A%0A**Detailed%20Overview**%0A).

+_Alternatively_, if you're uncomfortable posting your idea publicly, you can email Jess directly: hi+reactsydney at jes.st

 Make sure you fill out the following information:

 * Talk Date